222 Wyoming Avenue,

 The Poli Theatre was later acquired by the Union Theater Company in 1924.

-iN 1930, the theatre began showing movies only and was renamed Ritz Theatre.
+On October 6, 1930, the theatre began showing movies only and was renamed Ritz Theatre.
 In 1937, it was remodeled in an Art Deco style and renamed again as the Comerford Theatre from September 16, 1937.
 The seating capacity was now 1,600 after the 2nd balcony level had been removed.
 By 1941 it was operated by Paramount Pictures Inc. through their subsidiary Frank Walker.
 It was remodeled with a new interior designed by B. Allman & Company of New York, and reopened on May 5, 1950 with Lizbeth Scott ‘Scranton’s Own’ in “Paid in Full”.

 The theatre lasted for decades and in its last years was a dollar house struggling against a local UA multiplex.
-In 1978 the main floor was converted into a mini-mall, and the theatre operation was in the former balconcy.
+In 1978 the main floor was converted into a mini-mall, and the theatre operation was in the former balcony.

 In the early-2000’s the Ritz Theatre, with its nearly 100 years of service closed.

 In 2008, the Ritz Theatre reopened as a dinner theater and restaurant, with a piano bar and club with live performances.
 However this was a short lived venture.
 In late-2016 it was taken over by the Crative Performing Arts Academy and presents movies for its students.
-It is hoped public performances will begin in March 2017.
+It reopened to the general public in March 2017.